-The Miami Marlins today named Batavia outfielder Stone Garrett and Miami left-handed starter Adam Conley as the organization's Player and Pitcher of the Year.
-The announcement was made by Marlins President of Baseball Operations Michael Hill.
+The Miami Marlins today named third baseman Brian Anderson and right-handed starter Luis Castillo as the organization's Player and Pitcher of the Year.
+The announcement was made by Marlins' President of Baseball Operations Michael Hill.